hyperledger/besu/docs/Reference/JSON-RPC-API-Methods.md

 **Returns**

-`result` : `Array of Object` - If nothing has changed since the last poll, an empty list.
+`result` : `Array of Object` - If nothing changed since the last poll, an empty list.
 Otherwise:

 * For filters created with `eth_newBlockFilter`, returns block hashes.
 * For filters created with `eth_newPendingTransactionFilter`, returns transaction hashes.